lvdongzhen/Wenzhou-Randomized-Battery-Data/README.md

-# License of Wenzhou Randomized Battery Data
+# Download and License of Wenzhou Randomized Battery Data

 ***Accessibility and Attribution***  <br>
 The related data and code are accessible under the Creative Commons Attribution-NoDerivatives 4.0 International License (CC BY-ND 4.0).
 Proper attribution is mandatory when using or sharing the data or code; please name the data source as "Wenzhou Randomized Battery Data" and cite the source article: Dongzhen Lyu et al. Battery cumulative lifetime prognostics to bridge laboratory and real-life scenarios.
 Cell Reports Physical Science (2024), https://doi.org/10.1016/j.xcrp.2024.102164